iDPI-Umass/superFreq/src/lib/assets/text/updates.md

 ---
 ### January 16, 2025
 #### Updates
-- Various styling tweaks on the feed, comments, and the collection view
+- Various styling tweaks on the feed, comments, and the collection viewer

 ### January 13, 2025
 #### Bug Fixes